 |110||MinQty||uInt32NULL||4||N||Minimum quantity of an order to be executed.|

 The quantity to be displayed.
 Required for display quantity orders.

 Note: on orders, this value specifies the qty to be displayed; on Execution Reports this value indicates the currently displayed quantity.

 |432||ExpireDate||LocalMktDate||2||Y||Date of order expiration (last day the order can trade), always expressed in terms of the local market date.|

 |59||TimeInForce||TimeInForce||1||Y||Specifies how long the order remains in effect.|

-Indicates if message is an original transmission or duplicate in response to Retransmission Request or possible duplicate
+Conveys whether a message is an original transmission or duplicate in response to Retransmission Request.

 Indicates if a message was delayed as a result of:

 If absent then the message was not delayed, split, or received out of order.